muj225/muj225.github.io/index.md

 ## Hobbies

-Maybe include a little about these, especially if they are the kinds of things that work well in interviews.
+I'm a supporter of Arsenal Football Club and the Pakistani national cricket team.
+I enjoy going on safari trips in Kenya and have a strong appreciation for house and Afrohouse music.

 ---
 ---

 ## Contact Information

-Personal email: muzammiljawed2002@gmail.com     School email: muj225@lehigh.edu
+Personal email: muzammiljawed2002@gmail.com
+School email: muj225@lehigh.edu

 ---